cobilab/cryfa/README.md

 cryfa is a secure encryptor of genomic data, and is also capable of compressing FASTA and FASTQ sequences.
-For the purpose of authenticated encryption, it employs AES (Advanced Encryption Standard) algorithm in GCM mode (Galois/counter mode) of operation.
-In order to compress FASTA/FASTQ files, It performs a fixed block size compression, by packing e.g. 3 DNA bases into 1 char. cryfa is able to decrease the file size by a factor of 3, without creating security problems such as those derived from CRIME or BREACH attacks.
+For the purpose of authenticated encryption, it employs AES (Advanced Encryption Standard) algorithm in GCM mode (Galois/counter mode) of operation. cryfa is able to decrease the file sizes by a factor of 3, without creating security problems such as those derived from CRIME or BREACH attacks.

 ## INSTALL